lamberta/devkit-doc/api/ui/widget/listview.md

 	* `reverse {boolean} = false` ---If `true`, sort data source in reverse order.
 	* `sorter {function(item)}` ---A function that returns a cardinal value (number or string) for the current item to use as the sort key.

+Creates a GCDataSource object.
+The most important argument is the `key` parameter, which specifies what property on each item is unique.
+If you do not specify a key, the datasource will default to the "id" property of the item.
+You may also specify a constructor function (`ctor`), which will be used to create item objects when the [`datasource.add(data)`](#datasource.add-item) method is invoked.
+You may also specify a sorter function which, when given an item from the datasource, returns the item's cardinal value.
+The sort order of the sorting functionality may be specified using the `reverse` flag.

 ~~~
-var datasource = new GCDataSource();
+var datasource = new GCDataSource({
+	key: 'id',
+	ctor: function (data) {
+		this.id = data.id;
+		this.name = data.name;
+	},
+	sorter: function (item) {
+		return item.name;
+	}
+});
 ~~~

 ### datasource.setSorter (sortFunction)
-1. `sortFunction {function(item)}` ----A function that returns a cardinal value (number or string) for the current item to use as the sort key.
+1. `sortFunction {function(item)}`

+Sets the `sorter` function, which must return a cardinal value (number or string) for the current item, and will be used in the sorting logic.
-Set the sorting function used to determine the order of the datasource.

-For example, to set the sorting order based on a return value for an item's `getName` method:
+For example, to set the sorting order to be based on an item's name propery, you might set the sorter function as follows:

 ~~~
 datasource.setSorter(function (item) {